ProfGarfield/profgarfield.github.io/lua_lessons/06_variableScopeAndSharingData.md

 ```lua
     return 6
 ```
 And so, `6` is returned, which is incorrect.
 If `getTriangleNumber` didn't modify `sumSoFar` for `getTetrahedralNumber`, the computation would work correctly.
-Here's an abbreviated demonstration of the computation.
+Here's an demonstration of the computation.

 ```lua
 -- M = 2